thomascool/node-ibapi-addon/README.md

 4. If build fails because you have VS2012, use ```node-gyp --msvs_version=2012 rebuild```

 ### Usage
+1. Require ibapi
+2. Bind processIbMsg to setInterval
+3. Bind doReqFunc to setInterval once nextValidId is received
+4. Define what happens in the callbacks for each events
+5. Push request functions to function queue funcQueue
+6. Invoke connectToIb
+7. ...
+8. Profit!

 ```js
 var addon = require('ibapi');
 var obj = new addon.NodeIbapi();